 Bibs - It is just so much easier to have bibs.
 I would not play football again without them.

 I have about 40 bibs.
 That allows me to do washing a bit less often and rotate sets.
 Yellow bibs attract mosquitos in summer so avoid those.
-A lot of people will come with red thirsts of some clubs, so red bibs are good.
+A lot of people will come with red thirsts from some clubs, so red bibs are good.

 Sports bag - to carry all the items.
 Any cheap bag will do.